rajverma1985/turtle-crossing/readme.md

 position and the player levels up.
 On the next level, the car speed increases. -- DONE!

 4. When the turtle collides with a car, it's game over and everything stops. -- DONE
-5. Do the scoring and game over logic
+5. Do the scoring and game over logic. -- DONE!
+6. Add logic for restarting and exiting the game.